marcofiset/migraine/README.md

 Migraine is a Brainfuck interpreter, debugger and will eventually consist of a complete programming language that compiles down to Brainfuck.
 I created this project for learning purposes only.
-It is still a work in progress, and it is not very high on my priority list.
+It is still a work in progress.
-I plan to give it some more love in the near future.

 ## What currently works